caffkane/blog-posts/clean_code_ruby.md

 end
 ```
 Side note: Make sure not to abstract too early, or if needed at all.
 An example of this is database adapters.
-Yes, it is absolutely possible to create an abstract adapter so that you can make both a MongoDB client and a PostgreSQL client.
+Yes, it is possible to create an abstract adapter so that you can make both a MongoDB adapter and a PostgreSQL adapter.
 In reality, most use cases never warrant switching over to a new database client.
-There is a reason that organizations still use MSSQL or Oracle.
+There is a reason that organizations still use MSSQL or Oracle after 30+ years.

 #### Classes should be cohesive